fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket II - pt 1.md

 ## Chapter 11

-&amp;gt; _"The professional villains are not bad at all, as they play by the unwritten Rules about not get on you when civil and so.
+> _"The professional villains are not bad at all, as they play by the unwritten Rules about not get on you when civil and so.
 Those that are really a big problem are the Thrill ones.
 Many of them aren't even breakthroughs, but common people 'playing villain' trying to 'make a name' by a 'tag', a fight against a breakthrough.
 The biggest problem is: if you play light, they can hurt people.
 If you play strong, you can hurt them.
 It's never a good thing to be against thrill villains, even more if they know who you are."_
-&amp;gt;
+>
-&amp;gt; **Jiminy Cricket, _"From Dress-up to save up: an underage breakthrough story"_**
+> **Jiminy Cricket, _"From Dress-up to save up: an underage breakthrough story"_**

 _"Alright, I surrender."_ said Joshua, just raising his hand. _"But don't do anything against the women at that room: one of them is still convalescing herself from a heart situation and need rest and tranquility."_